HOME » About our business » FD » FD Joint Training Program and Thematic Training

 Lecturer:

-Mina Tani (Professor, Center for Liberal Arts and Sciences, Tezukayama University)
+Mina Tani (Professor, Center for Educational Development, Tezukayama University)

-They do not actively participate in classes, are not good at expressing what they think, have little interest in them, and find it difficult to independently find a theme for their report or graduation research.
+They do not actively participate in classes, are not good at expressing their thoughts, are less interested in what they are interested in, and have difficulty finding a theme for their report or graduation research independently…….

-Such attitudes of students tend to be criticized for easy reasons, such as “low motivation to learn” and “lack of habit of thinking for themselves on a daily basis.”
-However, for example, even if you are trained to write a conventional essay in your education before entering university, you may not have the opportunity to look at and express your own emotions and experiences, you may not have others to respond to them, or you may not know how to express yourself in the first place.
+Such students’ attitudes tend to be criticized for simple reasons, such as “low motivation to learn” and “lack of habit of thinking for oneself on a daily basis.”
+However, for example, even if you have been trained to write a conventional essay in your pre-university education, you may not have the opportunity to take the time to reflect on your own feelings and experiences, or you may not have others to respond to them, or you may simply not know how to express yourself in the first place.

-Through the practice of personal writing (PW), Mina Tani, the instructor of this training, has guided students to reconsider themselves, express themselves to others, and learn how to express themselves and diverse perspectives in response to criticism from classmates.
-The students said that their PW experience led to self-understanding, understanding of others, the theme of their graduation thesis, and their future way of life and values.
-We hope that you will gain hints from his practical research that can be an important stepping stone to specialized education.
+Through the teaching practice of personal writing (PW), Ms. Mina Tani, the instructor of this training, has guided the students to reflect on themselves, express themselves to others, and learn how to express themselves and learn diverse perspectives on things by receiving criticism from their classmates.
+The students said that their PW experience led them to understand themselves and others, as well as the theme of their graduation thesis, their future way of life, and their values.
+We hope that you will gain hints from his practical research that can be an important stepping stone to professional education.

 Inquiries